Antique Edwardian Charles Horner Silver Thistle & Amethyst Cufflinks

 Sizes.
 Round thistle disc approx 12mm - Lozenge approx. 18mm long

-In good used antique condition with some minor rubbing from use.
+In good used antique condition with some minor rubbing from use to the enamel on one edge.

 Charles Horner's business was founded in the 1860s and was based at 23 Northgate, Halifax.
 It produced silver jewellery and ornaments.
 Among its better-known jewellery lines were enamelled Art Nouveau pendants and necklaces, twisted silver wire and glass paste 'knot' brooches, and silver hatpins.